Actions provide a way to execute very quick tasks in a single Component, using a single code base.

 These tasks would be very helpful in the UI.
 It is not possible to do these things directly in the browser.
 Setting up a

-separate application would bring an overhead of maintaining both the extractor’s Docker image and the new application.
+separate component would bring an overhead of maintaining both the extractor’s Docker image and the new component.

-For each registered Docker Extension or Custom Science App, you can specify other actions (apart from the default
+For each Component, you can specify other actions (apart from the default

 actions will be executed using the same Docker image, but Docker Runner will wait for its execution and use